py2exe/py2exe/README.md

 Detailed changelog is published on [GitHub](https://github.com/py2exe/py2exe/releases/).

+Version 0.11.0.0:
+- New module finder `mf310` written as a wrapper around CPYthon `modulefinder.ModuleFinder`
+- Add support for Python 3.10
+- New hook for `scipy`
+- `zipextimporter` can now be built as a standalone extension via its own setup script

 Version 0.10.4.1:
 - `ModuleFinder`: add support for the `pkg_resources.extern.VendorImporter` loader
 - New hooks for `pkg_resources` and `infi`